rpgreview/papersandpaychecks/pnp.md

 **Fatberg**

 A fatberg is a solidified mass of various liquids, gels, and various objects that do not break down in sewage systems.
 Over time these can congeal together from single items to a solid mass, blocking sewage systems and causing the sort of mayhem that one can expect from such events.
 The distribution of Fatbergs is worldwide, but mainly in urbanised locations.
 They can exist in sewage or septic tanks systems however it is in the former where they can network with one another to gain strength.
+The accumulated sludge of a fatbergs can be as strong as concrete, and often take weeks to break up with high-pressure hoses.
+In some cases they are broken up and used as fuel.

 Fatbergs in *Papers & Paychecks* are fortunately stupid, slow, and have extremely poor perceptual qualities.
 They are, however, quite wicked and have one objective in life - join up with other fatbergs and block the sewage system.
 Self-loathing creatures they delight in nothing more than the massive distress they can cause to their creators.
 Note however that the intelligence or wisdom of a fatberg has no dependency on the size or number of co-joined bodies it has accumulated.
 It is plausible that the stupidity of fatbergs is a result of the stupidity of people who flush such objects down the toilet that generate such creatures in the first place, thinking "it's someone else's problem now".